KAT Is Thriving Without Jimmy Butler, but MIN Must Do More for Its $158M Star

 Before stepping into the role vacated by Thibodeau on Jan.
 6, Saunders, the son of late coaching legend Flip Saunders, had been an assistant coach for Minnesota since 2014.
 Before that, he was an assistant coach for the Washington Wizards for five seasons (two-plus under his father).
 With the Wizards, according to NBA.com's Kyle Ratke, he learned how to understand the perspective of players and communicate with them from fellow assistant Sam Cassell.

-The Wolves front office gave Saunders the top job on the bench on an interim basis, but Marc Stein of the New York Times recently reported that the team is interested in retaining him, despite his 14-20 record since taking the helm.
+The Wolves front office gave Saunders the top job on the bench on an interim basis, but Marc Stein of the New York Times recently reported the team is interested in retaining him, despite his 14-20 record since taking the helm.

 Saunders' future in Minnesota is based on both the buy-in from his two-time All-Star center and his strong relationship with him.
 Additionally, he's had to navigate a string of injuries to key players such as Derrick Rose, Jeff Teague and Robert Covington.